RuiZhang-kwf8/Stringify/README.md

-# This app is a spotify weekly stats.
+# spotify weekly stats
+Made by the goats: tina vu and rui zhang